Mental Health Facilities Seward, AK

 Providence Alaska Medical Center Behavioral Health/4w - 66.1 miles from Seward, AK

 Providence Alaska Medical Center Behavioral Health/4w is one of mental health facilities in Anchorage, Alaska, located at 3200 Providence Drive, 99519 zip code.
 Providence Alaska Medical Center Behavioral Health/4w provides hospital inpatient treatment.
-Providence Alaska Medical Center Behavioral Health/4w provides dialectical behavior therapy, trauma therapy and group therapy to young adults, seniors 65 or older and adults.
-Additional services provided at Providence Alaska Medical Center Behavioral Health/4w include case management, suicide prevention services and family psychoeducation.
+Providence Alaska Medical Center Behavioral Health/4w provides individual psychotherapy, trauma therapy and electroconvulsive therapy to seniors 65 or older, adults and children / adolescents.
+Additional services provided at Providence Alaska Medical Center Behavioral Health/4w include suicide prevention services, case management and family psychoeducation.

 Kenaitze Indian Tribe Denaina Wellness Center - 66.6 miles from Seward, AK

 Kenaitze Indian Tribe Denaina Wellness Center is a mental health clinic in Kenai, AK, located at 508 Upland Street, 99611 zip code area.
 Kenaitze Indian Tribe Denaina Wellness Center provides outpatient treatment.
-Kenaitze Indian Tribe Denaina Wellness Center offers activity therapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to children / adolescents, young adults and seniors 65 or older.
-Kenaitze Indian Tribe Denaina Wellness Center also supports children/adolescents with serious emotional disturbance, people with trauma and people requiring dual diagnosis treatment.
-Additional services offered at Kenaitze Indian Tribe Denaina Wellness Center include case management, suicide prevention services and diet and exercise counseling.
+Kenaitze Indian Tribe Denaina Wellness Center offers couples/family therapy, trauma therapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
+Kenaitze Indian Tribe Denaina Wellness Center also supports people with trauma, people requiring dual diagnosis treatment and people with PTSD.
+Additional services offered at Kenaitze Indian Tribe Denaina Wellness Center include psychosocial rehabilitation services, chronic disease/illness management and case management.

 Frequently Asked Questions About Mental Health Treatment in Seward, AK